Ad Hoc Committee

-- A Final Resting Place for Kehilla (update from prior article in the Kol Kehilla) by Cathy Steirn
+- A Final Resting Place for Kehilla (update from prior article in the September Kol Kehilla) from the Chevra Kadisha Committee

 Kehilla’s Chevra Kadisha has begun looking at securing a Kehilla (and/or greater Bay Area Jewish) section at a local or nearby cemetery for our congregation.
 We have expanded our search to consider green burial.
 All places we include below bury cremains.